-CISSP Certification - how to achieve it in 5 steps
+CISSP Certification - how to get it in 5 steps

-CISSP stands for "Certified Information Systems Security Professional".
-In this article, we explain to you for whom the CISSP certification is interesting, which steps are necessary to obtain it and what is asked in the exam.
+CISSP stands for “Certified Information Systems Security Professional”.
+In this article we will explain to you who is interested in the CISSP certification, what steps are necessary to obtain it and what is asked in the exam.

-CISSP certification has been offered by the International Information Systems Security Certification Consortium (ISC)2 since 1994.
-The certification is particularly widespread and recognized in the U.S., but has been gaining in popularity and reputation worldwide for years.
+The CISSP certification is issued by the International Information Systems Security Certification Consortium, or ISC for short.2, offered since 1994.
+The certification is particularly widespread and recognized in the USA, but has become increasingly widespread and respected worldwide for years.

-In Germany, too, this certification is regarded by employers and institutions as an important reference in the field of information security.
-This is not least due to the fact that obtaining the certificate requires a great deal of knowledge, which must be proven in an examination followed by an assessment.
-Therefore, we recommend not only acquiring the theoretical knowledge before participating in the certification, but also building up the relevant technical background in advance.
+In Germany, too, this certification is viewed by employers and institutions as an important reference in the field of information security.
+This is not least because obtaining the certificate requires a great deal of knowledge, which must be proven in an examination followed by an assessment.
+We therefore recommend not only gaining theoretical knowledge before taking part in the certification, but also building up the relevant technical background in advance.

-If you're interested in working in this field, feel free to check out our IT Security Consultant job openings.
+If you are interested in working in this area, please take a look at our open positions IT Security Consultant

-Join the ProSec family and make the world a safer place!
+Become part of the ProSec family and make the world safer!

 The certification process with its requirements consists of the following steps:

-First, formal requirements on educational background and professional experience must be met.
-To obtain the certificate in full, five years of professional experience in various domains of certification must be demonstrated.
-Study and training are partially credited in this process.
+First, formal requirements regarding level of training and professional experience must be met.
+To fully obtain the certificate, five years of professional experience in various domains of the certification must be demonstrated.
+Studies and training are partially taken into account.

-The necessary knowledge for the exam can be obtained in various ways, there are no formal requirements for this.
-However, there are a number of offers: These range from literature and documents for self-study to various online courses and classroom events, which can be attended as a block or over a longer period of time.
-For each offer there is a wide selection of providers.
-Thus, there is a suitable path for every type of learner.
+The necessary knowledge for the exam can be acquired in various ways; there are no formal requirements for this.
+However, there are a number of offers: These range from literature and documents for self-study to various online courses to face-to-face events that can be attended as a block or over longer periods of time.
+There is a wide selection of providers for every offer.
+This means there is a suitable path for every type of learner.

-Registration for the exam is done directly through (ISC)2.
-The test consists of 250 multiple-choice questions over a 6-hour period, with 700 points out of a possible 1,000.
+Registration for the exam takes place directly via (ISC)2.
+The test consists of 250 multiple-choice questions over a period of 6 hours, with the aim of achieving 700 out of 1.000 possible points.

-Another mandatory requirement is the recommendation or assessment by a certified CISSP or a person appointed by (ISC)2.
+Another mandatory requirement is the recommendation or assessment by a certified CISSP or one of (ISC)2 appointed person.
 This can be done up to 9 months after passing the exam.
-Without this recommendation, the CISSP cannot be obtained Therefore, for your own interest, this should be done as early as possible.
+Without this recommendation, the CISSP cannot be obtained.
+Therefore, in your own interest, this should be done as early as possible.

-Here's how to achieve CISSP certification in 5 steps:
+This is how you can achieve CISSP certification in 5 steps:

-• Demonstrate requirements for educational background and professional experience
+• Prove requirements regarding level of training and professional experience

-• Acquire knowledge for exam (online or in presence)
+• Acquire knowledge for exams (online or in person)

 • Registration for the exam directly via (ISC)2